 Hi, I am Keiko living in Cairns, Australia – a nature abundant little town where the world oldest rainforest meets the Great Barrier Reef.

-When graduated university in the late 80’s, I denied to be a part of crazy “bubbly” money driven society in Tokyo.
-And without clear vision, I flew to Australia to visit authentic Aboriginal rock art sites, as the painting I saw in Sydney a couple of years earlier stayed in my mind strongly.
+When I graduated university in the late 80’s, I denied to be a part of crazy “bubbly” money driven society in Tokyo.
+And without clear vision, I flew to Australia to visit authentic Aboriginal rock art sites, as the painting I saw in Sydney Museum during school holidays stayed in my mind strongly.

 I have been spending more than half of my life in Australia since, and enjoying earthy, relaxing life style in not far from pristine jungle, which is contrasted to the concrete jungle where I was.